soloweshop243/Foundations.Assessment.BookshelfData-main/README.md

 This assessment will test your ability to design classes that show a solid understanding of OOP best practices and build a small project given high level descriptions.

 Refer to Canvas for more information as well as the rubric.

+# Book Class
+-properties
+    -title
+    -author
+    -subject
+    -language
+-rendering to html
+# BookShelf Class
+    -container for the list of classes(BookshelfClass)
+    - add/remove books
+    -list of favorite books
+    -render to html
+    -sort the books